garv-shah/brain/content/notes/School Subjects/Literature/The Penelopiad/The Obstacle To Go Through.md

 ---
-title: "The Obstacle To Go Through"
+title: The Obstacle To Go Through
 ---
 #lit #thepenelopiad #flashwrite